Preocts/githubclient/docs/writeup.md

 }
 ```

-Here we use the tree `sha` from the last request, the branch `sha` we've been using, and add our GitHub account name with email to wrap it all up.
-The response is verbose but has the now expected `sha` of our commit for the next step.

 ## Updating our new branch reference
+---

-To this point our new branch has been the same as the base branch we used to create it.
-Now that we have a new commit, or a new point in history, it's time to move the HEAD of our new branch forward to that commit.
+Up to this point, our new branch has been the same as the base branch we used to create it.
+Now that we have a new commit, or a new point in history, it is time to move the HEAD of our new branch forward to that commit.

-This should look familiar, it's very similar to making a branch.

-*Payload*
+The `sha` here is from our commit.
+The branch name is the new branch we created in the first step.

+*Payload:*
 ```json
 {
     "ref": "refs/heads/[NEW BRANCH NAME]",